The Kolin is an indie synth pop band formed in Budapest.

 As of October 2015, Marko is once again in the spotlight as a judge on the Hungary’s Got Talent show.
 And while keeping to a strict daily routine of exercising – running, cycling, kayaking, doing yoga (he is also a fan of skateboarding and surfing) –, he and the band are currently working on their new record.
 ‘We are doing well.
 We have done all the demos and recorded the final mixes for 4 out of the 12 songs for the new album.
 It’s going to be a bit more psychedelic than our previous stuff and there will be more emphasis on piano and acoustic instruments.
 We have been experimenting with different things in the past couple of years that can be heard on our 2011 and 2013 EP’s ‘Mountain King’ and ‘Gecko’, respectively, and I think we are at a stage now where we have found our sound as a band.
 The radical years are over, this record is a bit more serious and it is now the music, which is in focus, not the madness.

-The album named KRIXKRAX has just came out.
+The album named KRIXKRAX came out in November, 2016.
 It's available on each streaming site and music store.